Midnight Judges Act: Marbury v. Madison

 The implications of Adams's actions in appointing Federalists to the Supreme Court and the federal courts, led to one of the most important decisions in American judicial history.
 Marbury v.
 Madison solidified the United States' system of checks and balances and gave the judicial branch equal power with the executive and legislative branches.

 This controversial case began with Adams' appointment of Federalist William Marbury as a justice of the peace in the District of Columbia.
 When the newly appointed Secretary of State James Madison refused to process Marbury's selection, Marbury requested a writ of mandamus, which would force Madison to make his appointment official.

-One Supreme Court Justice that Adams had appointed was Chief Justice John Marshall.

-Marshall declared that the Supreme Court did not have the authority to force Madison to make the appointment official.
+One Supreme Court Justice that Adams had appointed was Chief Justice John Marshall, who declared that the Supreme Court did not have the authority to force Madison to make the appointment official.
 This statement actually challenged the Judiciary Act of 1789, which stated that the Supreme Court did, in fact, have the right to issue those writs.
 Marshall, therefore, ruled that part of the Judiciary Act of 1789 unconstitutional because the Constitution did not expressly grant this power to the judiciary.
 In deciding the constitutionality of an act of Congress, Marshall established judicial review, the most significant development in the history of the Supreme Court.